euroargodev/argodmqc_owc/README.md

   Install Poetry: `pip install poetry`

 - **Step 5**
-  Install the dependencies: `poetry install --no-root` If any messages appear with 'poetry not found', try prefixing your command with `python` or `python -m`
+  Install the dependencies: `poetry install --no-root.

 - **Step 6**
-  Run the code (start.py): `poetry run run-floats`
+  Run the code (start.py): `poetry run run-floats`.

 If any messages appear with 'poetry not found', try prefixing your command with `python` or `python -m`

 **Running the Linter with Poetry**